PublicDomainRelease/ModelMuse/readme.txt

-ModelMuse – Version 3.0.0.0
+ModelMuse – Version 3.1.0.0

 NOTE: Any use of trade, product or firm names is for descriptive purposes
       only and does not imply endorsement by the U.S. Government.

 This version of ModelMuse is packaged for personal computers using the Microsoft Windows XP, Vista, 7 or 8 operating systems.
 Executable files for personal computers are provided as well as the source code.
+Although not a supported operating system, some users have reported success on using ModelMuse on Linux computers under WINE.

-Instructions for installation, execution, and testing are provided below.
+Instructions for installation, execution, and compiling are provided below.